 - Dispose of hazardous household cleaning products responsibly.
 For information on proper disposal in your area, contact your local or state department of solid waste disposal or household hazardous waste.
 The Environmental Protection Agency offers some general information as well.

 - If your community doesn’t have a household hazardous waste collection program, encourage business and community leaders to organize one.

 - If your place of employment uses toxic cleaning supplies, talk to management about switching to environmentally safe products or to a cleaning service that uses such products.

-- Support companies that make or sell natural cleaning products, such as Seventh Generation, Sun & Earth, and Mia Rose, among others.
+- Support companies that make or sell natural cleaning products, such as Seventh Generation, Sun & Earth, Better Life, and Mrs Meyer's, among others.

 When you choose to use natural cleaning products, you help keep our global home a bit cleaner and safer for this generation and those to come.